JaSei/docker_container_size_check/README.md

 #Docker container size nagios/icinga check

 Check all containers on host.
-Default thresholds are 1GB warning and 10GB critical.
+Default thresholds are 1GB for warning and 10GB for critical.

 `docker_container_size_check -w 100MB -c 2GB`

-If is need override thresholds in specific container, then should use labels:
+If needed, you can override thresholds in a specific container by using labels.
 * CHECK_DOCKER_CONTAINER_SIZE_WARN=BYTES
 * CHECK_DOCKER_CONTAINER_SIZE_CRIT=BYTES